Get 80% off your plan for your first 3 months*

 Advantages of fund accounting

 Fund accounting provides clear financial accountability that builds trust with donors and regulatory agencies.
+These improvements in financial management led to over 20 Chief Financial Officer (CFO) Act agencies receiving clean opinions between fiscal year 2011 and 2020.
+Key benefits include:

-• Compliance demonstration: easily prove adherence to donor restrictions
+• Compliance demonstration: prove adherence to donor restrictions easily

 This transparency helps organizations maintain their nonprofit status and secure future funding.